robusta-dev/robusta/docs/coverage.rst

 By default all changes to Deployments, DaemonSets, and StatefulSets are sent to the Robusta UI for correlation with Prometheus alerts and other errors.

-These changes are not sent to other sinks (e.g. Slack) by default because they are spammy.
-The :ref:`Track Kubernetes Changes` tutorial explains how to selectively track changes you care about in Slack.
+These changes are not sent to other sinks (e.g. Slack) by default because they are spammy. :ref:`Automation Basics` explains how to selectively track changes you care about in Slack as well.

+We also wrote a blog post `Why everyone should track Kubernetes changes and top four ways to do so <https://home.robusta.dev/blog/why-everyone-should-track-and-audit-kubernetes-changes-and-top-ways/>`_

 Optional add-ons
 ---------------------------